-And then IT happened: The night that changed my life; the night that altered my course.
-An eight year old girl stepped out into the isle and changed my life forever.
-To this day I will often refer to this as: “the eight year old girl who changed my life.”
+And then “IT” happened: The night that changed my life; the night that altered my course.
+An eight-year-old girl stepped out into the aisle and changed my life forever.
+To this day I will often refer to this as: “the eight-year-old girl who changed my life.”
 Her name is lost to me now, but this is her story:

 I was preaching two youth camps in the summer of ’95.
-We had had about 22 salvations in this small camp; and I was feeling all right about that.
-On the second to the last night a little girl walked the isle and gave her heart to Christ.
-Afterwards I went back to my RV (which traveled with me); praised God for the harvest and went about my work on the last two messages.
+We had had about 22 salvations in this small camp, and I was feeling all right about that.
+On the second to the last night, a little girl walked the aisle and gave her heart to Christ.
+Afterward, I went back to my RV (which traveled with me); praised God for the harvest and went about my work on the last two messages.
 The evening message was especially difficult.
 It would be the first time I preached an entire “scripture” sermon from memory.
 It was entitled: “Jesus, the Son of God: Sevenfold Proof of Christ” (I know…long title…cut me some slack…I was young).

 But, I’m a rebel.
 Even though I had decided to go to seminary and be a member of a rather large church…there was NO WAY I was going to be turned into that which I detested: A preacher who played church…played the congregation…and fiddled while Rome burned.
 So I went to seminary with a different attitude.
 I was there to steal knowledge, rather than be indoctrinated.
 Knowing that man is fallible, I went with the attitude of not caring about opinions or traditions…or the beliefs of any professor.
 I wanted to know the facts: Chiefly, when and why did it all go wrong?
 Where did the church go off the rails?
 I used seminary, and its resources, to learn what went wrong over the centuries.
 Had this happened years later, I could have got what I sought on the internet…but at this time…seminaries were the “Keepers of the Knowledge.”
 They had the books and papers I needed to study to figure out Why the church was broken.
 So I studied systematic theology and Church History…focusing my doctoral work on “Ante-Nicene Polemics” entitling my dissertation; “in ea quae desunt corrigas” or “The Things that are Lacking,” borrowed from Titus 1:5.

 We didn’t really know what this meant at the time, other than it was God’s approval for us to plant a church.
 We would find out later that God meant it for something else and we had misunderstood.
-We proceeded with planting our church, and during this process I was re-exposed to the harsh realities of the modern Church…its traditional, dogmatic views and its myopic vision.
-Through a series of events to long to list, we realized God’s plan for us was not planting a church.
-He has something else in mind and in 2004 I was called to be the executive pastor and small group leader of Living word Church in Angleton.
+We proceeded with planting our church, and during this process, I was re-exposed to the harsh realities of the modern Church, its traditional, dogmatic views, and its myopic vision.
+Through a series of events too long to list, we realized God’s plan for us was not planting a church.
+He has something else in mind and in 2004 I was called to be the executive pastor and small group leader of Living Word Church in Angleton.
 I was there for three years and in that time God allowed me to implement my vision for discipleship and Church Polity.
 It was a wonderful time and the church grew.

 But with God, always be prepared to change.
 We felt called to move to Pearland, Texas, away from our church and home in Angleton.
 I had spoken with Dr. Morgan about my vision for the Church in 2003 at a “Wild Game Dinner,” and three years later, I was sharing my vision again.
 Only this time I needed a place to serve.
 He shared with me the details of a new ministry, “The Transition Churches” ministry and that I needed to speak to Roy Guel.
 We apparently had the same passion for churches.

-During this time at Sagemont, God showed my wife and I what He meant when He gave us 1 Corinthians 3:10, 11: We weren’t the builders.
-He had gifted us to be master-builders.
-His plan for us all along was to come alongside churches, as experts, and help them lay a solid foundation on Jesus Christ…and then leave so THEY could build upon it in an Apostolic-Like ministry.
+During this time at Sagemont, God showed my wife and me what He meant when He gave us 1 Corinthians 3:10, 11: We weren’t the builders.
+He had gifted us to be the layers of the foundations.
+His plan for us all along was to come alongside churches, as experts, and help them lay a solid foundation on Jesus Christ and then leave so THEY could build upon it in an Apostolic-Like ministry.
 This we have done.
-And on this journey He has shaved off some of my sharp edges, finely honed by gift with experience (some of which has been glorious and some of which has been brutal) and the help of a friend: Roy Guel.
-Roy helped me see that not every foundation requires a sledgehammer or an axe, but that some require a lot of grace and patience.
+And on this journey, He has shaved off some of my sharp edges, finely honed by gift with experience (some of which has been glorious and some of which has been brutal) and the help of a friend: Roy Guel.
+Roy helped me see that not every foundation requires a sledgehammer or an ax, but that some require a lot of grace and patience.
 I won’t lie, I find this approach less appealing (and less enjoyable), but it’s effective nonetheless.